Master of Science in Nursing

 - The Family Nurse Practitioner (FNP) Program is designed for students desiring a Master of Science in Nursing as advanced practice registered nurses to provide comprehensive family-focused healthcare with an emphasis on health promotion and disease prevention.

-The Nurse Educator (NE) Graduate Nursing Program is designed for students who have already earned a Bachelor’s Degree in Nursing from an accredited program and who wish to continue their education and earn their Master of Science in Nursing in order to work within an academic or healthcare setting as faculty/clinical instructors or staff-development specialists, respectively.
+- The Nurse Educator (NE) Program is designed for students desiring a Master of Science in Nursing who wish to work within an academic or healthcare setting as faculty/clinical instructors or staff-development specialists, respectively.